Medical Assistant (Royal Navy): Commando Medical Assistant

 Royal Navy Medical Assistants who volunteer for service with the Royal Marines must pass the All Arms Commando Course (9-weeks) held at the Commando Training Centre Royal Marines (CTCRM) in Lympstone, Devon.
 Prior to this the Pre-All Arms Commando Course (4 weeks, Commando Logistic Regiment) must be taken to ensure candidates are suitable, selected and prepared prior to the All Arms Commando Course.
 The MA branch is also open to Royal Marines who are designated as Royal Marines Medical Assistants (RMMA).
 Those that go on to work with reconnaissance sections of 3 Commando Brigade complete the basic military parachutist course.

 Medical Assistants working in support of United Kingdom Special Forces

-Those (Commando trained or Royal Marine Commando only) who have completed at least two operational tours and have passed the arduous Black Serpent course can be selected to provide medical support to UK Special Forces (UKSF) for either the Special Air Service (SAS), Special Reconnaissance Regiment (SRR), Special Forces Support Group (SFSG) or the Special Boat Service (SBS).
+Those (Commando trained or Royal Marine Commando normaly) who have completed at least two operational tours and have passed the arduous Black Serpent course can be selected to provide medical support to UK Special Forces (UKSF) for either the Special Air Service (SAS), Special Reconnaissance Regiment (SRR), Special Forces Support Group (SFSG) or the Special Boat Service (SBS).
 They then go on to complete the basic military parachutist course and, if required the HAHO and HALO Para courses.